google/WebFundamentals/src/content/en/fundamentals/performance/resource-prioritization.md

 ### Use-case: Critical Path CSS and JavaScript

-When talking about page performance, one useful concept is that of the “critical path”, most often applied to CSS.
-This refers to the resources that need to be loaded before your initial render, and are thus critical to getting the first pixels to the user’s screen.
+When talking about page performance, one useful concept is the “critical path”.
+The critical path refers to the resources that must be loaded before your initial render.
+These resources, like CSS, are critical to getting the first pixels on the user’s screen.

 Previously, the recommendation was to inline this content into your HTML.
 However, in a multi-page, server-side rendered scenario, this quickly grows into a lot of wasted bytes.
 It also makes versioning harder, as any change in the critical code invalidates any page that has it inlined.

-`<link rel="preload">`, on the other hand, allows you to keep the benefits of individual file versioning and caching, while giving you mechanism to request the resource as soon as possible.
+`<link rel="preload">` allows you to keep the benefits of individual file versioning and caching, while giving you mechanism to request the resource as soon as possible.

     <link rel="preload" as="script" href="super-important.js">
     <link rel="preload" as="style" href="critical.css">

-There’s a downside compared to inlining, however: with `<link rel="preload">` you’re still subject to an extra roundtrip.
+With preload, there is one downside: you’re still subject to an extra roundtrip.
 This extra roundtrip comes from the fact that the browser first has to fetch the HTML, and only then does it find out about the next resources.

 One way around the extra roundtrip is to use [HTTP/2](/web/fundamentals/performance/http2/#server_push) push instead, where you preemptively attach the critical assets to the same connection through which you’re sending the HTML.
-This way, you guarantee that there’s no downtime between the user’s browser retrieving the HTML and starting the download of the critical assets.
+This guarantees that there’s no downtime between the user’s browser retrieving the HTML and starting the download of the critical assets.
 Be mindful when using HTTP/2 push, though, as it’s a very forceful way of controlling the user’s bandwidth usage (“server